WEkigai/Precius/Software/README.md

-Software code coming soon!
+Software still being built.
+You can see the code in current state.

-For now, you can checkout the proof of concept versions [here.](https://github.com/WEkigai/Precius_PreDevelopment)
+You can checkout the proof of concept versions [here.](https://github.com/WEkigai/Precius_PreDevelopment)